 Do you know how to take care of yourself?
 This doesn’t necessarily mean paying your bills, getting some sleep, and maintaining your career.
 This is all about self-care.
 How often do you get the recommended amount of sleep each night?
 When was the last time you actually had a glass of water?
 Have you gone for a walk in the last week?
 What’s your inner dialogue like?

 It’s so important to keep track of these things because life can be hectic and it’s easy to get lost in the constant flow.
-Here are some tips to help keep you on track with your self care.
+Here are some tips to help keep you on track with your self-care.
 Do you do any of these?

 Take Care Of Yourself By Drinking More Water

 Not tea.
 Not coffee.
 Certainly not soda.
 Water.
 Teas and coffee are diuretics, which means they dry you out.
 You expel more fluid than you retain, which is why you may be thirsty after having a mug of tea.
-Try either replacing a cup of tea with a glass of water, or add a couple of glasses through the day to keep you hydrated.
+Try either replacing a cup of tea with a glass of water or add a couple of glasses throughout the day to keep you hydrated.
 Think about it: How much water do you really drink each day?